Dabro (group): History

 Brothers Ivan (born August 28, 1990) and Mikhail (born May 1, 1992) Zasidkevich were born and raised in the city of Kurakhovo in the Donetsk region in a musical family.
 Both studied at a music school, graduating in accordion.

 In 2009, they started writing songs together in rap style.

 In 2013, they founded the band Dabro, of which they are the only members.
 The brothers write their songs together and produce all their recordings themselves.

 In 2015, the Azerbaijani singer Bahh Tee (real name Bakhtiyar), whom they met in Moscow, asked Mikhail and Ivan to write an album for him.
 They moved to Kazan for the duration of the collaboration.
 After the work was completed, the brothers decided to stay in this city, where they continue to live to this day.

 The brothers also worked on songs by other artists: Svetlana Loboda, the group "Kasta", Decl, Rem Diggi, Dzhigan, Polina Gagarina and others.

 In 2018, Dabro signed with Make It Music (Black Star's label) and in May released the song "I Like Her Eyes," which became a hit, allowing the band to begin touring.
-The band toured Germany, the Czech Republic, Lithuania, and Moldova..In mid-May 2020, Dabro released the song "Youth", a video for it in JuneWhile writing the song, we knew it was special.
+The band toured Germany, the Czech Republic, Lithuania, and Moldova.

+In mid-May 2020, Dabro released the song "Youth", a video for it in JuneWhile writing the song, we knew it was special.
 It's full of words and notes that give you goosebumps.
 This was already evident during the creation process.
 And when the idea for the video came about, when we began casting the characters, it was clear even during rehearsals that the clip would be lifelike and sincere.
 This work will definitely touch millions of viewers.
-In the first two weeks, the video collected 2 million views on YouTube.
-(As of September 8, there are already more than 27 million, as of the end of September 2021 - more than 170 million.
-In September 2022, the number of views exceeded 220 million.

-In mid-September, the Dabro group was invited to the television show "Evening Urgant" (Channel One), where the brothers performed their hit "Youth".
+In mid-September 2020, the Dabro group was invited to the television show "Evening Urgant" (Channel One), where the brothers performed their hit "Youth".

-The third mini-album "Youth" will be released in November 2020.
+The third mini-album "Youth" was released in November 2020.
 All songs from the album were performed in the Avtoradio studio.